-CDBG results for 2023 are pending and will be added to the final draft.
+CDBG results for 2023 are pending and will be reported in the CAPER.

 4. Summary of Citizen Participation Process and consultation process

 Summary from citizen participation section of plan.

 Citizens are encouraged to offer public comments at any time.
 To do so, citizens may contact CHHS Department directly by emailing spokanechhs@spokanecity.org or calling (509)625-6325.
 Citizens may also request a meeting directly with staff through the same email and telephone number.